Visa and deportation controversies in the second Trump administration: Alfredo Juarez Zeferino

-Alfredo Juarez Zeferino is a farmworker and community organizer who helped found Familias Unidas por la Justicia and pass heat exposure regulation in Washington state.
+Alfredo Juarez Zeferino is a farm worker and community organizer who helped found Familias Unidas por la Justicia and pass heat exposure regulation in Washington state.
 On March 27, 2025, ICE agents stopped his car while he was driving his wife to work, broke his window, and dragged him out of the car.
-Zeferino was taken to an ICE facility in Ferndale, and later to ICE's Northwest Processing Center in Tacoma.
-His lawyers and community members said that he was targeted for his activism.
-His detention was denounced by local leaders, including Rick Larsen and mayor Kim Lund of Bellingham.
-Zeferino was detained for 3 1/2 months in a Geo Group detention facility, and said he was given only six opportunities to go outside during his confinement.
+Zeferino was taken to an ICE facility in Ferndale and later to ICE's Northwest Processing Center in Tacoma.
+His lawyers and community members said he was targeted for his activism.
+Local leaders including Rick Larsen and Bellingham mayor Kim Lund denounced his detention.
+Zeferino was detained for 3 1/2 months in a Geo Group detention facility and said he was given only six opportunities to go outside during his confinement.
 He also said he organized a hunger strike in response to being served unsafe chicken.
 In July 2025, he chose to voluntarily leave the United States for Mexico, citing the difficulties of fighting an immigration case in the US.

-Other speech-related controversies
+Other controversies

 Rasha Alawieh

 Rasha Alawieh was born in 1990.
 She is a Lebanese transplant nephrologist who had worked as an assistant professor at Brown University.
 She is a Shia Muslim.

 Alawieh obtained her medical degree from the American University of Beirut in 2015.
 She completed her residency at the American University of Beirut Medical Center in 2018.
 That year, she obtained a J-1 visa to enter the United States and completed fellowships at Ohio State University and the University of Washington.
-She completed the Yale Waterbury Internal Medicine Program in June 2024, the same month the United States' government approved Alawieh's petition for an H-1B visa, sponsored by Brown Medicine.
+She completed the Yale Waterbury Internal Medicine Program in June 2024, the same month the U.S. government approved her petition for an H-1B visa, sponsored by Brown Medicine.
 This visa was issued at the Lebanese consulate on March 11, 2025, and was valid through mid-2027.

 Charlie Kirk critics

-In October 2025, the US revoked the visas of at least six people over their comments following the assassination of Charlie Kirk.
-The State Department posted screenshots of social media posts by the six individuals from Argentina, Brazil, Mexico, Germany, Paraguay and South Africa, saying that they celebrated Kirk's killing.
-One of the visa holders was Nhlamulo Baloyi, a music executive whose controversial comments about white South Africans led the South African Human Rights Commission to seek an apology after they attracted Elon Musk's attention in February.
-Baloyi said that Kirk "won’t be remembered as a hero" and "was used to astroturf a movement of white nationalist trailer trash!"
-Brazilian comedian Tiago Santineli said that he did not regret making an aggressive joke on X that led to his visa's revocation.
-Other posts that were targeted by the State Department drew attention to Kirk's views on race and women, and called him a fascist.
+In October 2025, the U.S. revoked the visas of at least six people for their comments after the assassination of Charlie Kirk.
+The State Department posted screenshots of social media posts by six people from Argentina, Brazil, Mexico, Germany, Paraguay, and South Africa, saying that they celebrated Kirk's killing.
+One of them was Nhlamulo Baloyi, a music executive whose controversial comments about white South Africans led the South African Human Rights Commission to seek an apology after they attracted Elon Musk's attention in February.
+Baloyi wrote that Kirk "won't be remembered as a hero" and "was used to astroturf a movement of white nationalist trailer trash!"
+Brazilian comedian Tiago Santineli said he did not regret making an aggressive joke on X that led to his visa's revocation.
+Other posts the State Department targeted drew attention to Kirk's views on race and women, and called him a fascist.